Skip to main content

 Crow Wing County, MinnesotaMesotrophic

 On the LakeGrade scale Upper Hay Lake grades a B, with clarity at 10.0 ft and 20 µg/L of phosphorus placing it above the Minnesota median.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Mesotrophic conditions dominate at Upper Hay Lake: enough nutrients for a healthy fishery, not so much that algal blooms become a chronic problem.
 The lake bottoms out at 42 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Upper Hay Lake covers 596 acres alongside 3.8 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Upper Hay Lake sits at rank 82 of 120 in Crow Wing County, in the lower half of the local distribution.